SamruddhiGoswami/LeanProcessImporovement/README.md

 **Normality test:**

 It is essential to check for the normality of the data before proceeding for hypothesis testing.
-Figure 7 and Figure 9 shows the histogram and probability plot before implementing the Lean techniques.
+Figure below shows the histogram and probability plot before implementing the Lean techniques.
 The data is approximately normal with 95% level of confidence.

 ## Hypothesis Testing